Manfre-98/CG_Project/README.md

-Exam project for the fundamentals of computer graphics course
+# Exam project for course Fundamentals of Computer Graphics